-Project: Groups of 2-4 students will collaborate on a literature search of modern fabrication techniques and apply those techniques to address unique processes or applications.
+Project: Groups of 2-4 students will collaborate on a literature search of modern fabrication techniques and apply those techniques to address unique processes or applications that demonstrate application of the course content.
 Understanding of fabrication processes and related applications will be presented in a short written report and oral presentation.